Art deco design restaurants are returning with flair to interior designers’ projects! More glamorous than ever, take inspiration from our selection:

 The design of this Los Angeles restaurant catches the Old Hollywood era.
 During that time art-deco trend was coming to an end, making a room for more simplified outlines of Streamline Moderne.
 Because of the number of big windows, designers could let themselves add a little dark and heavy tones of old fashioned art-deco.
 The perforated metal wall dividing the main dining and wine rooms, dark walls and leather sitting alongside wood tambour columns and anodizes brass make the eatery a warm and welcoming place.

 Dominated by the beautiful oriental mural, this restaurant is one of the most visited eateries in the angel city.
-The interior was built around the artwork that resembles ‘20s Old Hollywood.
+Res Hetting couldn’t be left off our list.
+This is one of the top 10 art deco design restaurants because the interior was built around the artwork that resembles ‘20s Old Hollywood.
 Its colour palette of nude pinks, deep green-blue, and brass accents fits the mural, creating a harmonious, calm environment.
 We can notice yet another art-deco element with all the geometric accents such as different shaped lighting or seating.

 Designers tried to emphasize the original features, fabric, and style of the building, which was constructed in 1898 as the Lamgham Hotel.